Pumping Tips

 As well as being the breast pump of choice for a great many hospitals and birthing units, Medela Symphony pumps can also be rented for home use.
 So when you get home you can use the same pumping technology your body is already used to, and the same pumping accessories too.
 Find out how to rent a Symphony on our website.

-“Definitely get a good double pump, and a hands-free pumping bra too,” says Catherine, mum of two, New Zealand.
+“Definitely get a good double pump, and a hands-free pumping bra too,” says Catherine, mom of two, New Zealand.
 “My son’s nurse explained that if you pump exclusively you need a hospital-grade double pump to give your breasts a similar level of stimulation to a hungry baby."

-It’s not unusual for babies to have latching difficulties, or for mums to have concerns about their breast milk supply, in the early days of breastfeeding.
+It’s not unusual for babies to have latching difficulties, or for moms to have concerns about their breast milk supply, in the early days of breastfeeding.
 “If you and your newborn are struggling to get breastfeeding initiated, seek help from a lactation consultant or breastfeeding specialist as soon as possible – expert advice on latching and positioning often helps,” says Nania.

 If you’re still in hospital, or your baby is in the first few days of life, use a Medela hospital-grade breast pump with an initiate program.
 This will allow you to initiate and build your breast milk supply and feed your baby expressed milk.

 You might need to express for a few days or weeks while your baby and your body get the hang of breastfeeding.
-Using a double breast pump will enable you to maximise the amount of expressed milk you can obtain in the least amount of time, and the milk will be higher in calories too.4
+Using a double breast pump will enable you to maximize the amount of expressed milk you can obtain in the least amount of time, and the milk will be higher in calories too.4

 Product recommendation